ketmore/hacktool/README.md

 # hacktool
 Scans your homebrew packages for any vulnerabilities listed in the National Vulnerability Databse (CVEs).
-Works on all macOS versions.
+Works on all macOS versions (that support homebrew).
+Tested on macOS 12.2-14.1.1.

 # Build
 ```